milesrack/cybercoin-react/README.md

 # cybercoin-react
-A ReactJS application for cybercoin
+A ReactJS application for cybercoin.